 With physical activities and healthy food, cookouts are a great way to encourage your family's healthy lifestyle.
 Picnics are similar in that they encourage everyone to get out and move.
 You can plan activities or just let everyone run around outside.
-Maybe hold a family football tournament or some other competitive activity.
-You can do a cookout in your backyard or at a local park with proper facilities.
+Hold a family football tournament or some other competitive activity.
+You can do a cook-out in your backyard or at a local park with proper facilities.

 Make it a regular event to reap the healthy benefits.
-And make sure you're cooking healthy food – that adds to the fitness aspect of the cookout.
+And make sure you're cooking healthy food - this is important to the fitness aspect of the cook-out.

 Gardening involves exercise, especially if you shun automatic luxuries such as gas-powered tillers, weed whackers, and other motorized amenities.
 Children tend to like gardening, too.
 Try giving them a special plot or area of the garden to tend.
 Gardens require maintenance, so weekly or bi-weekly "family days" in the garden are not only healthy, they are also necessary for the garden to thrive.
 The healthy foods that result from your efforts will enhance your family's fitness journey.

 A little research will reveal what your community is up to this summer.
 Maybe a clean-up day is being held, or a summer activity camp, or some other event that promotes wellness and exercise.
 There may be fundraising walks, marathons, or tours around your town.
-Sign the family up for more than one of these local events this summer.
+Sign the family up for these local events this summer.

 Family members usually appreciate being asked for input.
 Have a family meeting and discuss what activities everyone likes.
-Maybe your spouse likes biking; your youngest child enjoys swimming; your oldest likes baseball.
-Then, schedule these activities into your family's routine so that everyone’s activity gets done during the month or week.
+Perhaps your spouse likes biking, your youngest child enjoys swimming, and your oldest likes baseball.
+Schedule these activities into your family's routine so that equal time is dedicated to something that everyone wants to do.
 Even if it's as simple as a game of tag, the entire family will be actively engaging in each others' interests.

-Try to keep the summer fitness program a positive thing.
-Telling the family something like, “You’re/We’re all too fat" is not necessarily the best way to get everyone enthusiastic about participating.
-Rather than focusing on body image, talk up the fun of the activities and the deliciousness of healthy summer foods, and how good it feels for the whole family to be outside together.
+Try to keep your family's summer fitness program a positive endeavor.
+Telling the family something like "we're all too fat" is not necessarily the best way to garner enthusiasm about participating.
+Rather than focusing on body image, talk up the fun of the activities, the deliciousness of healthy summer foods, and how good it feels for the whole family to be outside together.